 crotha bothy solitary retreat hut

-The bothy is situated at an altitude of 1,300 feet in Gleann Crotha, behind Dhanakosa.
+The bothy is situated at an altitude of 1,300 feet in Crotha Glen, behind Dhanakosa.
 There are no roads or houses visible from the bothy and access is by foot or quad bike only.

 It was built by Ajitasena in 1999, especially to support longer solitary retreats.
-The isolated location makes it an excellent retreat venue, but conditions can be extreme so people using it must be fit and able enough to cope.
+Its isolated location makes it an excellent retreat venue, but conditions can be extreme so people using it must be physically and emotionally fit enough to cope.

 to consider before you book